Our friend Riza is expecting a baby boy.

-We threw her a lovely little shower in Mae's house yesterday.
+We gave her a lovely little shower at my dear friend Mae's house.

-I have to admit that I do get a little excited with any party preparations.
+I have to admit that I do get a little excited with our party preparations.

 It actually started a year ago when I prepared my daughter's 5th birthday.

 So this time, well I have to say that I was excited again about coming up with